|Outline Of Requirements|

 Through service, the 4th Credit Option also provides a unique opportunity to move from the theoretical and abstract to practical application.
 By working with a non-profit organization or social service agency, one can acquire skills that apply to any field and discover various career paths.

-Meet with Wil Tyrrell and complete the service-learning contract no later than Thursday, Feb.
-3 2014 with faculty sign off.
+Meet with Wil Tyrrell and complete the service-learning contract no later than Thursday, Sept.
+12, 2014with faculty sign off.

 Three mandatory meetings: 4 hours total.